 miles of range to your R1T in just 20 minutes.
 The company promises upgrades to 300-kW charging in the future, which will further reduce charging times.

 The company is also investing in building a “Rivian Adventure Network” of 3,500 level 3 chargers across North America, at 600 locations, by the end of 2023.
 This will be joined by a network of 10,000 Rivian-branded level 2 “Waypoints” by the end of 2023, which will offer plug-and-charge capability without requiring an app or a credit card swipe.
 Waypoints will deliver 25 miles of range per hour of charging.
 The R1T uses the industry-standard CCS plug for rapid charging, making it compatible with thousands of other chargers nationwide.
 An optional home wall charger delivers 11.5-kW capability, and a portable charger that can run on a 120 or 220-volt plug is standard.

-Rivian plans to start delivering R1Ts in early 2022, and Launch Edition customers will be the first to receive their trucks.
+Rivian is delivering R1Ts now, and Launch Edition customers will be the first to receive their trucks.
 The R1T will be joined by an R1S, a boxy-looking but equally-innovative SUV built on the same platform.
-Watch the GreenCars blog for more information on that vehicle as it nears production.

 Use the GreenCars Buyer's Guide to for a closer look at the Rivian R1T and hundreds of other electric vehicles.